Other sections in Events:

 Thursday 28 March 2019, 1:00pm to 2:30pm

 The Seminar Series is open to all and free to attend, so please feel free to come along, join the seminar and meet with Prof. Dame Sue Black after with tea, coffee and biscuits.
-For catering purposes, please register your attendance by emailing firstname.lastname@example.org
+Due to potential interest in this seminar, you will need to register your details on EventBrite.
+Register Here

 Join us for our March seminar as we welcome Prof Dame Sue Black, our Pro Vice Chancellor for Engagement at Lancaster University, as she talks about her research which focuses on identification of perpetrators of criminal acts from video and still images, most commonly associated with offences against children.